About North High School

 Declining enrollment during the ‘80s forced the closure of four schools- North High closed in 1981, only to reopen in 1983.
 Phoenix Union ending its glorious reign after 87 years in 1982, along with East and West High Schools.
 West reopened in 1985 as Metro Tech Vocational Institute of Phoenix, and eventually became the magnet high school, Metro Tech in 1999 with the creation of a 9-12-grade academic and career/technical school.

-One unique aspect of the school is its built-in lockers in the hallways.
-While every other school in the district removed lockers, North still has them.
+One unique aspect of the school are the built-in student lockers that still remain in the hallways.
+While every other school in the district has removed the lockers from years past, North still has them.
 Film and commercial producers have said it reminds people of a traditional high school.

 The original gym is a classic, and was used in the filming of Charles Barkley’s “I am not a role model” commercial for Nike.
 The football field likewise has an old-school look, with lattice tower light poles, and a concrete grandstand.